wileyyugioh/zotmoov/README.md

 <img src="res/Image2.png" width="500"/>

 It is highly recommended to
-1. Give ZotMoov it's own folder that other applications will not alter/access
+1. Give ZotMoov its own folder that other applications will not alter/access
 2. Uncheck "Sync attachment files in My Library" in the Sync settings if you do not plan to use Zotero's cloud file storage

 ## FAQ